Texas Roads - Misc.

 In Post, heading around the town square on brick Avenue M (which becomes Farm Road 669 outside town), then turning onto the exceptionally wide West Main St., well over 100 feet wide despite having no traffic and leading nowhere (it ends within town limits).
 The last photo looks back east along West Main at the Garza County Courthouse.
 For reference, the blue car on the right is about 18 feet long (which is very long for a car, mind you).
 By my estimation, that makes the road about 110 to 130 feet wide, which would normally be enough for eight lanes plus parking on either side.

-Adam is heading northbound on I-35 within spitting distance of Dan's photo - that's Highway 45 on the second level, Toll 45 on the third (since I-35's frontage roads have to intersect at the second level but still pass under Toll 45), and the directional ramps on the fourth level.
+Courtesy Adam Prince, northbound on I-35 within spitting distance of Dan's photo - that's Highway 45 on the second level, Toll 45 on the third (since I-35's frontage roads have to intersect at the second level but still pass under Toll 45), and the directional ramps on the fourth level.
 This, the SB-EB ramp, passes under the EB-NB ramp, which thus constitutes a fifth level.
 Everything's bigger in Texas.
 I'm surprised this interchange isn't fully direction to try to suck more traffic onto the toll road, but I guess once you've come out of Austin, either you'll stay on I-35 since the traffic is dissipating, or you've already taken US 183 to the northwest.
 Either way, Highway/Toll 45 is unimportant to you.

 See more of my sign collection